How to find Bugs on your Mobile App

 There you have it.
 These seven practical tips will help you improve testing efficiency and find app bugs more effectively.
 Once you’ve understood the typical bugs and 7 tips, it’s time to implement them and find bugs in your mobile apps.

-Finding bugs in your mobile application is vital for improving its performance before launching it in the market.
+Finding bugs in your mobile application is vital for improving its performance before launching it.
 We hope this guide will help you know how to find bugs in mobile apps and some common bugs in apps.

 You can do more than just the usual mobile app testing, such as:

 - Network Simulation (2G, 3G, 4G, Offline Mode)

 - Custom Timezone